Andres Lavik

 Andres Johannesson Lavik (5 December 1852 – 1941) was a Norwegian farmer and politician for the Liberal Party.

 He was elected to the Parliament of Norway in 1897 from the constituency Søndre Bergenhus Amt, and served one term.
-He hailed from Eksingedalen and was a municipal council member in Hosanger from 1888.
-In 1910 when the new municipality Modalen was created, he became mayor there.
+He hailed from Eksingedalen and was on the municipal council from Hosanger Municipality from 1888.
+In 1910 when the new Modalen Municipality was created, he became mayor there.

 He was a brother of Andreas, Dore and Johannes Lavik, father of Nils Lavik and uncle of Herbrand Lavik.
 He was also the maternal grandfather of Svein Blindheim.